Sudan Famine Crisis

 In response to the escalating food crisis, UNICEF is expanding treatment services, including providing lifesaving services through 70 mobile teams.
 But we need your help to deliver for every child.

-Children and families were reached with safe drinking water.
+UNICEF and partners reached over 8.1 million children and families with safe drinking water.

 Donate to Sudan Famine Crisis